 I love that what I research and what I teach matters to organisations and marketers out there.
 My research helps me help them, and my teaching helps my students help them.Dr Paul Harrigan

-Originally from the UK, Dr Harrigan’s research has extended to a range of issues in social media marketing, including customer engagement, customer relationship management, customer privacy issues, and corporate social responsibility.
+Originally from Ireland, Dr Harrigan’s research has extended to a range of issues in social media marketing, including customer engagement, customer relationship management, customer privacy issues, and corporate social responsibility.
 He is widely published in more than 30 journals around the world and provides expert opinions for major media outlets such as ABC News, The Weekend West, The Australian and The Business Spectator.

 Dr Harrigan is an active consultant to several organisations, advising how to build and implement a social media marketing strategy.
 He uses his experience with these organisations to teach students using real-life, real-time examples.
 Dr Harrigan regularly invites motivating guest speakers to give his students as much of an insight as possible into the industry.
 By sharing his knowledge from consulting, students grow more and more curious about marketing, and leave UWA with theoretical and practical knowledge and experience.